 The air handler in an air conditioner system houses similar components as the condenser but they serve an entirely different purpose.

 - The evaporator coil is much the same as the condenser coils except the evaporator coils absorb heat while the condenser ejects the heat.
-The evaporator may or may not be in the air handler itself but the evaporator coils are typically installed near the air handler in the duct work or in the air handler itself.
+The evaporator may or may not be in the air handler itself but the evaporator coils are typically installed near the air handler in the ductwork or in the air handler itself.
 The evaporator coils are always installed downstream from the air handler and the blower as the air leaving the evaporator coil is saturated air and you do not want the saturated air inside the air handler or the blower motor to prevent sweating.
-This is why it is very important that the duct work downstream of the evaporator coil is insulated with a vapor barrier to prevent the duct work and the insulation from getting wet especially in exposed areas like crawls spaces and attic areas.
+This is why it is very important that the ductwork downstream of the evaporator coil is insulated with a vapor barrier to prevent the ductwork and the insulation from getting wet especially in exposed areas like crawls spaces and attic areas.
 This is another major air conditioner component.

 - The metering device for the process of refrigeration.